IdirBenSlama/MVP_KIMERA/dashboard/README.md

 This folder contains a minimal React dashboard for interacting with the MVP API.

 Open `index.html` in a web browser while the FastAPI server is running (on `http://localhost:8000` by default).
-The dashboard provides three main views:
+The dashboard automatically refreshes system metrics every few seconds and provides three main views:

 - **System Health** – displays metrics from `/system/status` and `/system/stability`.
 - **Geoid Explorer** – search for geoids and trigger contradiction processing.